Blockchain Based Decentralized Replay Attack Detection for Large Scale Power Systems: Problem Formulation

+As mentioned in Section I, in a replay attack, the attacker gains access to both sensors and controller.
+This can be achieved by intruding into the ICS through its supervisory computers or other connected hardware.
+After the access is obtained, the attack is implemented in two stages.
+The first stage involves eavesdropping and recording of sensor measurements $\{y^r_t\}$ without data manipulation, which can be denoted by

+The second stage is the manipulation of the control actions $u_k$ by injecting bias or noise, while replaying the sensor measurements $y^r_t$ in replacement of $y_t$.
+The second stage is represented by Equations (\ref{eq:ra1}) and (\ref{eq:ra2})

+where $u'_t$ and $y'_t$ are the control action and measurements under attack, respectively, $a_t$ is the bias or noise injected at time $t$, and $\delta$ is the time difference between the onset of the two stages of the replay attack.
+In this way, the system state is altered due to Equation \eqref{eq:ra1}, but the attack is hard to detect by monitoring the sensor data due to Equation \eqref{eq:ra2}.

+In our framework, we assume that the adversary is outside the blockchain and is solely focused on injecting data into a utility stakeholder's ICS in order to carry out a replay attack.
+In our framework, the stakeholders themselves trust each other and share the insights from their local ICS detection algorithms with each other through the permissioned blockchain.
+Furthermore, we also assume that an attacker targets at most less than 50\% of the regional utility stakeholders participating in the consortium.
+Therefore, based on the PoA protocol \cite{POA_analysis}, we can state that an attacker controlling hacked authorities cannot revert transactions and attack the network.
+We assume that all regions are equally likely to experience a replay attack which are mutually independent.
+Independence is assumed here for mathematical convenience.
+More importantly, a global network attack is assumed to occur when at least two regions report local attacks.

-Our problem formulation can be viewed as having two components, a local and a global component.
+Given our threat model, the problem formulation can be viewed as having two components, a local and a global component.
 The local component represents regional plants that belong to a single utility provider.
 We assume that each region executes the local algorithms aimed at detecting replay attacks on their plants' ICS.
 We refer to the local component as the \emph{regional detection model}.
-The global component, i.e. the \textit{network detection model}, concerns the detection of a coordinated global attack at the network level.
-A blockchain architecture is used to assess the global state of the entire network based on regional insights that are aggregated in a decentralized, privacy preserving manner.
-The aggregation determines the overall probability of a global network attack.
-This model assumes that all regions are equally likely to experience a replay attack which are mutually independent.
-Independence is assumed here for mathematical convenience.
-More importantly, a global network attack is assumed to occur when at least two regions report local attacks.
+The global component, i.e. the \textit{network detection model}, concerns the detection of a coordinated global attack at the network level.}